karilunius/react-cards/docs/Readme.md

 npm i prop-types
 ```
 **Animations**  [web](https://animate.style/)
-- This library was used but I didn't work.
+- This library was used but it didn't work.
 To install, I used 2nd option.
 To use globally, import at index or main:
 ```
 import 'animate.css'
 ```